 Promotional offers that seem surprising or surpass expectations are more likely to be shared.
 People love a good deal.
 Research shows that it is more important that they feel they make a good deal than the actual price.
 So if their reference is high compared to the price they are offered they will be more likely to make a purchase.

 The rule of 100 specifies that the deal sounds better in percentage below 100 and in numbers above.
 That means that 20% off a product costing 50 sound better than the actual 10 value, while 200 off 2000 sound better than 10% off.

 6 Stories can create viral content

 Information travels under the disguise of stories.
 Stories are the original form of entertainment, before newspapers, radio, TV and internet.
-In fact many of the stories we read, hear or see are based on old stories that was told from generation to generation before it was written down.
+In fact, many of the stories we read, hear or see are based on old stories that were told from generation to generation before it was written down.
 Like the “Trojan horse” or children’s fairytales.

 People tell stories for the same reasons they share word of mouth.
 It may be about Social currency, emotions or practical value.
 But all stories also carry information.
 How can you make your product embedded in a broader narrative that people want to share?